 Currently, management is unaware of any FDA-approved rapid-onset, treatment of anxiety in adults with SAD having the same mechanism of pharmacological action and safety profile as fasedienol.
-Also, management is currently unaware of any FDA-approved oral treatment for MDD having the same mechanism of pharmacological action and safety profile as our intranasally-administered itruvone or our orally administered AV-101 in combination with probenecid.
-However, new antidepressant products with other mechanisms of pharmacological action or products approved for other indications, including the FDA-approved anesthetic ketamine hydrochloride administered intravenously, are being or may be used for treatment of MDD, as well as other CNS indications for which itruvone or AV-101 in combination with probenecid may have therapeutic potential.
+Also, management is currently unaware of any FDA-approved treatment for MDD having the same mechanism of pharmacological action and safety profile as our intranasally-administered itruvone.
+However, new antidepressant products with other mechanisms of pharmacological action or products approved for other indications, including the FDA-approved anesthetic ketamine hydrochloride administered intravenously, are being or may be used for treatment of MDD, as well as other neuroscience indications for which itruvone may have therapeutic potential.
 Additionally, other non-pharmaceutical treatment options, such psychotherapy and electroconvulsive therapy (ECT) are used before or instead of standard antidepressant medications to treat patients with MDD.
+With respect to PH80, management is currently unaware of any FDA-approved treatment for vasomotor symptoms (hot flashes) due to menopause or PMDD having the same mechanism of pharmacological action and safety profile.
+However, other products with other mechanisms of pharmacological action are being or may be used for treatment of menopausal hot flashes or PMDD, as well as other neuroscience indications for which PH80 may have therapeutic potential.

 With respect to fasedienol and current treatment options for SAD in the U.S., our competition may include, but is not limited to, current generic oral antidepressants approved by the FDA for treatment of SAD, as well as certain classes of drugs prescribed on an off-label basis for treatment of SAD, including benzodiazepines such as alprazolam, and beta blockers such as propranolol, and certain investigational oral drug candidates in Phase 2 development.
 In the field of new generation, oral treatments for adult patients with MDD, we believe our principal competitors may be Axsome, Alkermes, Relmada and Sage.
 Additional potential competitors may include, but not be limited to, academic and private commercial clinics providing intravenous ketamine therapy on an off-label basis and Janssen's intranasally-administered esketamine.
-We are still assessing our competition for PH80 for the treatment of hot flashes due to menopause and for migraine headaches, PH15 to improve cognitive impairment and PH284 for the loss of appetite.
+We are still assessing our competition for PH80 for the treatment of vasomotor symptoms (hot flashes) due to menopause, and for PMDD, PH15 to improve cognitive impairment, and PH284 for the loss of appetite.